samly97/Distillation-McCabe-Thiele/Readme.md

-For a subcooled liquid we expect q > 1 and q < 1 for a superheat mixture.
+For a subcooled liquid we expect q > 1 and q < 1 for a superheated mixture.
 The xy diagram at 1 atm is shown as follows: